 Oh, and by the way, the title is taken from a Russian medical dictionary.
 It’s the lead definition for the word life.

 I’ve also reviewed the author’s second novel, Mercury Pictures Presents (European refugees add luster to wartime Hollywood).

 If you enjoy reading history in fictional form, check out 20 most enlightening historical novels.
-And if you’re looking for exciting historical novels, check out Top 10 historical mysteries and thrillers reviewed here.
-You might also be interested in Top 10 great popular novels reviewed on this site.
+And if you’re looking for exciting historical novels, check out Top 10 historical mysteries and thrillers.
+You might also be interested in Top 10 great popular novels.

 And you can always find my most popular reviews, and the most recent ones, on the Home Page.